 Brisbane is the capital of Australia’s most populous state, Queensland and is the gateway to Australia’s most loved ‘holiday’ destination.
 The city combines art and culture with museums, creative spaces and hip restaurants which are paired with man made beaches and manicured gardens to create a one-of-a-kind type city.

-Outside the city you’ve got a whole heap of destinations to chose between – from the beaches of the Sunshine Coast, theme parks on the Gold Coast, Australia’s adventure capital of Cairns, Great Barrier Reef gateway cities of Port Douglas and Airlie Beach and not forgetting the Daintree Rainforest.
+Outside the city you’ve got a whole heap of destinations to chose between – from the beaches of the Sunshine Coast, theme parks on the Gold Coast, Australia’s adventure capital of Cairns, Great Barrier Reef gateway cities of Port Douglas and Airlie Beach and not forgetting the Daintree Rainforest and a wildlife sanctuary in practically every city.
 There’s just so much to do it could be hard to decide where to go first!

 Tasmania’s capital is tiny by comparison to the other state’s capital, but boy does it pack a punch.
 Combining the history of Port Arthur, the isolated beauty of Bruny Island, the hip market scene at Salamanca Place and some of the best fish and chips you’ll ever get your hands on on Constitution Dock, it’s the perfect spot for a weekend break – or starting point for exploring the rest of Tasmania.